-On May 9, 2022, Hydro One filed a leave-to-construct application seeking OEB approval for the Chatham to Lakeshore Transmission Line project in Southwestern Ontario.
-In December 2020, the Minister of Energy issued a directive to the OEB to amend Hydro One Networks' transmission licence to include a requirement that Hydro One proceed to develop and seek all necessary approvals for the project.
-The cost of this project is estimated at \$268 million (see section "Major Transmission Capital Investment Projects").
+On May 9, 2022, Hydro One Networks filed a leave-to-construct application seeking OEB approval for the Chatham to Lakeshore Transmission Line project in Southwestern Ontario.
 On November 24, 2022, the OEB issued its Decision and Order granting leave to construct as requested in the application, with standard conditions of approval.
-On December 28, 2022, the Haudenosaunee Development Institute filed an appeal to the Divisional Court, under s.22 of the Ontario Energy Board Act, 1998, of this decision.
-The appeal, amongst other items, asked to set aside the OEB's decision granting Hydro One approval to construct the Chatham to Lakeshore Transmission Line project and to deny the application.
+On December 28, 2022, the Haudenosaunee Development Institute (HDI) filed an appeal to the Divisional Court, under s.22 of the OEBA, of this decision.
+The appeal, among other items, asked to set aside the OEB's decision granting Hydro One approval to construct the Chatham to Lakeshore Transmission Line project and to deny the application.
+The HDI filed their appeal materials on March 1, 2023.
+The OEB and Hydro One filed their responding materials on May 1, 2023.